Stately Homes & Gardens in Tunbridge Wells

 From the renowned landscaped gardens of Leeds Castle to the moat and grand Italian Gardens at Hever Castle - each historic building and garden has something unique and wonderful to offer, and all within a 45 minute drive from Royal Tunbridge Wells.

-Some of England’s most famous gardens such as Sissinghurst Gardens and Great Dixter are here, also hidden gems such as the tranquil woodland gardens at Marle Place and the garden for all seasons, Hole Park, as well as the spectacular conifer forest at Bedgebury Pinetum.
+Some of England’s most famous gardens such as Sissinghurst Gardens and Great Dixter are here, also hidden gems such as the tranquil woodland gardens at Marle Place (by appointment only) and the garden for all seasons, Hole Park, as well as the spectacular conifer forest at Bedgebury Pinetum.

 For a taste of the grandeur of past times, enjoy the Elizabethan gardens at Penshurst Place; spectacular displays of tulips at Pashley Manor, and daffodils and azaleas at Scotney Castle; carpets of bluebells and fragrant roses at Groombridge Place.